ciscon/vim/pack/vimspector/opt/vimspector/README.md

 ![watch window](https://puremourning.github.io/vimspector-web/img/vimspector-watch-window.png)

-The watches are represented by the buffer `vimspector.StackTrace`.
+The watches are represented by the buffer `vimspector.Watches`.

 If you prefer a more verbose display for variables and watches, then you can `let g:vimspector_variables_display_mode = 'full'`.
-By default only the name and value are displayed, with other data available from hovering the mouse or triggering `<Plug>VimspectorBalloonEval` on the line contianing the value in the variables (or watches) window.
+By default only the name and value are displayed, with other data available from hovering the mouse or triggering `<Plug>VimspectorBalloonEval` on the line containing the value in the variables (or watches) window.

 ### Watch autocompletion